Niraj-Nair/EE461-blogs/README.md

 Boxplots highlighted value ranges and helped spot potential outliers

 Histograms revealed the distribution of each feature — useful for deciding on scaling or transformations
+## WEEK 9 Blog update
+⚡ Choosing the Right Model for Mid-Term Load Forecasting When working on energy forecasting, picking the right model can make a big difference—especially for mid-term load forecasting, which focuses on predicting electricity demand over the next few days or weeks.
+In my project, I'm using smart meter data from a garment factory in Valelevu, Suva, and my goal is to find the most accurate and practical models for mid-range prediction.

+So, what models are out there, and which ones work best for mid-term timeframes?
+Here’s what I’ve explored so far:

+🔁 SARIMA – The Seasonal Time Series Classic
+SARIMA (Seasonal Autoregressive Integrated Moving Average) is an extended version of ARIMA that handles seasonality.
+It works really well when your data shows consistent daily or weekly cycles.

+🟢 What I liked:

+Handles trend and seasonality well.

+Good for stable and repeating patterns.

+🔴 Drawbacks:

+Requires manual parameter tuning.

+Assumes relationships in data are linear.

+👉 Best for data with predictable patterns and regular fluctuations.

+📅 Facebook Prophet – Forecasting Made Easy
+Prophet, developed by Facebook, is surprisingly easy to use.
+You just feed in your time series, and it takes care of trend, seasonality, and even holiday effects.
+For mid-term forecasting, especially when your load varies slightly over time, Prophet does a solid job.

+🟢 What I liked:

+Automatically detects trends and seasonality.

+Handles missing data and outliers well.

+🔴 Drawbacks:

+Doesn’t do great with highly erratic data.

+Less customizable for advanced users.

+👉 Great choice for business-level forecasts and mid-term planning.

+🤖 Support Vector Regression (SVR) – For Complex Patterns SVR is a machine learning model that can capture nonlinear patterns in data.
+I used it with engineered features like day of the week and previous load values, and it gave fairly good results.

+🟢 What I liked:

+Captures nonlinear behavior better than traditional models.

+Works well for mid-sized datasets.

+🔴 Drawbacks:

+Needs a lot of preprocessing and tuning.

+Slower when working with large volumes of data.

+👉 Ideal when load doesn’t follow simple patterns.

+🌳 Random Forest – Simple Yet Powerful
+Random Forest isn’t a time series model by default, but with proper feature engineering (like lag values, day type, etc.), it can be quite effective for forecasting.
+It’s also less sensitive to noisy data.

+🟢 What I liked:

+Robust and flexible.

+Doesn’t overfit easily.

+🔴 Drawbacks:

+Doesn’t inherently understand sequence or time dependencies.

+Needs careful feature selection.

+👉 Works well with clean, structured input data and meaningful features.

+🧠 LSTM – The Deep Learning Powerhouse
+LSTM (Long Short-Term Memory) is a type of neural network designed for sequence data.
+It's capable of learning long-term dependencies in your data—perfect for when energy usage patterns are complicated or irregular.

+🟢 What I liked:

+Handles sequences and long-term trends well.

+Adapts to nonlinear and dynamic data.

+🔴 Drawbacks:

+Takes time and computing power to train.

+Not easy to interpret or explain.

+👉 Use it when you have plenty of data and want cutting-edge accuracy.

+🧪 My Ongoing Experiments
+Right now, I’m testing SARIMA, Prophet, Random Forest, and LSTM on my dataset and comparing their performance using metrics like RMSE (Root Mean Squared Error) and MAE (Mean Absolute Error).
+For mid-term forecasting, early results suggest Prophet and Random Forest are striking a good balance between simplicity and accuracy.

+📌 Final Thoughts
+Each model has its own strengths depending on the nature of your dataset.
+For mid-term load forecasting, models that balance seasonality detection, flexibility, and accuracy—like Prophet, SARIMA, and Random Forest—are often the best place to start.
+LSTM is powerful, but might be overkill unless you’re dealing with highly complex or large-scale data.